streptomyces/advancedR/README.md

 # Installing `tidyverse` and `edgeR` packages

+We will do this on the first day at the very beginning of the course.

 * Make sure RStudio is NOT running.
 * Start R (not RStudio) as the administrator.